polettix/blog/_posts/2016-10-09-dokku-your-tiny-paas.md

 From the `README`:

-1. Spin up a new VPS somewhere, e.g. [Digital Ocean][].
+- Spin up a new VPS somewhere, e.g. [Digital Ocean][].
 I usually choose the latest Debian release.
 You can select the smallest size if you just want to give it a try.
 (And please... set up and use SSH keys, it's 2016 or later!).
 Let's say we save the IP address of this VPS in variable `DOKKU_IP`

-2. Log in a shell in the VPS as user `root` and run:
+- Log in a shell in the VPS as user `root` and run:

 {% highlight bash %}
 curl -LO https://github.com/polettix/dokku-boot/raw/master/dokku-boot.pl
 perl dokku-boot.pl
 {% endhighlight %}

-3. Wait for installation to complete, then go to `http://$DOKKU_IP/` and complete the setup of [Dokku][].
+- Wait for installation to complete, then go to `http://$DOKKU_IP/` and complete the setup of [Dokku][].

+Depending on the specific service you are using, your mileage may vary.
+For example, in [Vultr][] I noticed that the initial Debian 8 image comes with a crippled `perl` installation that does not include system modules, so I had to do this before being able to run `perl dokku-boot.pl`:

+{% highlight bash %}
+apt-get update
+apt-get install perl
+{% endhighlight %}

 You end up with a reasonably *close* system (only ports `22`, `80` and `443` will be open for incoming traffic).
 The last point can be somehow commented